All About Environmental Scientists and Specialists

 - Graphics software

-How do I Become an Environmental Scientist or Specialist?
+What education or degrees do I need to become an Environmental Scientist or Specialist?

 How many years of work experience do I need?